Low Carbon Ready

 How we’re doing it

-The project will create an integrated energy system and business case which accounts for the impacts of decarbonising vessels, docks and quays.
+This project is developing an innovative, integrated energy system and a robust business case that fully accounts for the impacts of decarbonising vessels, docks, and quays along the Thames.
+To achieve this, we will:

-• Designing the technical solutions for vessel charging shore power and flexibility services
+• Design technical solutions for vessel charging, shore power supply, and flexibility services such as Boat-to-Grid (B2G)

-• Engaging with the identified operators to discuss the duty cycle of required operations and review alternatives to reduce, where possible, power demand and energy storage requirements
+• Engage with vessel operators to understand operational duty cycles and explore opportunities to reduce power demand and energy storage requirements

-• Agreeing to business models that are investment ready and meet user needs, incorporating the expertise of project partners and key stakeholders
+• Develop investment-ready business models that reflect user needs, shaped through input from project partners and key stakeholders

-• Developing a Cost Benefit Assessment based on the preferred business model(s) and performing financial analysis in preparation for a demonstrator
+• Conduct a Cost-Benefit Assessment based on the preferred business models, including detailed financial analysis to support a future demonstrator

-• Holding detailed discussions with key users to ensure engagement at trial stage.
-The business case and ‘Green Corridor’ approach will be refined through dissemination and validation with stakeholders
+• Hold in-depth consultations with key users to ensure strong engagement in the trial phase.
+The business case and ‘Green Corridor’ concept will be refined through stakeholder feedback and validation

-• Developing a roadmap for widespread adoption of clean maritime solutions, incorporating the needs of other users.
+• Create a roadmap for the wider adoption of clean maritime solutions, extending benefits to other users and regions.

 What makes it innovative